TheBoyMoe/Node-School-Workshops/promise-workshop/notes.md

       });
 ```

 With promises we have the Promise.all (takes an array of promises, executing them one after the other, only after all have been resolved is a result returned.
 If any are rejected the sequence is terminated) and Promise.race (returns the first promise to resolve, even if an exception is thrown).

+Fetching JSON from remote servers is a common use case for implementing promises.
+As with promises, AJAX request may succeed or fail, never both.
+They thus map well to promises.